 - Double the liquids, using 2 cups of water and 2 cups of lemon juice

-- You still need to use just 1 of each kind of tea bag
+- Still need to only use just 1 peppermint green tea bag and 1 peach herbal tea bag

-- Use 1 to 2 tablespoons of honey, depending on your preferred taste
+- Use 1-2 tablespoons of honey, depending on preferred taste

-To store homemade Medicine Ball tea in the fridge, cool it to room temperature.
-Then, transfer it to an airtight container and place it in a darker section of the refrigerator away from strong odors.
-Consume within 3-4 days for optimal freshness.
+To store my homemade medicine ball tea in the fridge, I first cool it down to room temperature.
+Then, I transfer it to an airtight container and place it in a darker section of my refrigerator, away from strong odors.
+For optimal freshness, I always make sure to consume it within 3-4 days.

 Starbucks Medicine Ball Tea